TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.42.md

 ---

 So Ahab went up to eat and to drink.
-And Elijah went up to the top of Carmel; and he bowed himself down upon the earth, and put his face between his knees.
+Elijah went up to the top of Carmel; and he bowed himself down on the earth, and put his face between his knees.